AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/document-management-service-deprecated-java.md

      * 20. xbean.jar (required for SOAP mode)
      * 21. xercesImpl.jar (required for SOAP mode)
      *
-     * These JAR files are located in the following path:
+     * These JAR files are in the following path:
      * <install directory>/sdk/client-libs/common
      *
-     * The adobe-utilities.jar file is located in the following path:
+     * The adobe-utilities.jar file is in the following path:
      * <install directory>/sdk/client-libs/jboss
      *
-     * The jboss-client.jar file is located in the following path:
+     * The jboss-client.jar file is in the following path:
      * <install directory>/jboss/bin/client
      *
-     * SOAP required JAR files are located in the following path:
+     * SOAP required JAR files are in the following path:
      * <install directory>/sdk/client-libs/thirdparty
      *
      * If you want to invoke a remote forms server instance and there is a